cnorling/notepad/README.md

 [pulumi](https://www.pulumi.com/) is an obfuscation layer on top of terraform that enables you to stop writing HCL and start using an actual programming language
 [gitversion](https://github.com/GitTools/GitVersion) is a useful tool for handling and incrementing versions automatically in a semver-like manner with first class parsing

+# persistent data

+[the genesis of kafka](http://notes.stephenholiday.com/Kafka.pdf) is a good whitepaper showing how kafka came to be

 # golang

 [golang sprintf string formatting](https://gobyexample.com/string-formatting) is a good page reference for `%s` usage in `fmt.SprintF`